dlammerse/TestForce/README.md

   - project tab
   - choose new in Project SDK section, select JDK and direct to your java/jdk folder

-- IntelliJ will prompt to autoamtically install plugins.
+- IntelliJ will prompt to automatically install plugins.
 Install the following:
   - gherkin (if more gherkin are offered choose only the newest)
   - cucumber for java
   - <b>Don't</b> install the Substeps plugin